IonDen/ion.rangeSlider/readme.md

 > English description

-Easy and light range. slider <a href="http://ionden.com/a/plugins/ion.rangeSlider/">Project page</a>
+Easy and light range. slider <a href="http://ionden.com/a/plugins/ion.rangeSlider/">Project page and demos</a>

 ***